Ferris-Labs/site-draft/content/en/docs/Overview/development-lifecycle.md

 ### Extend the Executor with New Libraries

-Show how imaes are built.
+Show how images are built.